Sasthamkotta railway station

-Sasthamkotta railway station (Code:STKT) is an 'NSG 5 category' railway station in the Kollam district of Kerala.
-Sasthamkotta railway station falls under the Thiruvananthapuram railway division of the Southern Railway zone of Indian Railways.
-It is coming in between Munrothuruthu railway station and Karunagappalli railway station.
+Sasthamkotta railway station (station code: STKT) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is located in the Kollam district of Kerala.
 The nearest important major rail head to Sasthamkotta is Kollam Junction railway station.
 As per the latest railway report, Sasthamkotta railway station has generated ₹1.2479 crore through annual passenger tickets earning during the year 2016–17.